Congratulations to our 2019 Champions of the Ocean!

-The Urban Coast Institute (UCI) will host its 15th Annual Future of the Ocean Symposium and Champion of the Ocean Awards Luncheon on Oct.
+The Urban Coast Institute (UCI) hosted its 15th annual Future of the Ocean Symposium and Champion of the Ocean Awards Luncheon on Oct.
 22 at Monmouth University’s historic Wilson Hall.
-With a theme of “An Ocean for All: Ecosystems, Economies & People,” the symposium will assemble nationally recognized experts to share insights on the research, science and technology priorities necessary to ensure our oceans continue to thrive ecologically while serving an expanding cross-section of users.
+With a theme of “An Ocean for All: Ecosystems, Economies & People,” the symposium gathered nationally recognized experts to share insights on the future use and conservation of our oceans, including how science and technology can inform our choices.

-Monmouth University President Emeritus and UCI Ocean Policy Fellow Paul G. Gaffney II will moderate a panel discussion with perspectives from the ports/maritime, offshore wind, ocean sciences and marine conservation communities.
-Rear Admiral Timothy Gallaudet, deputy administrator of the National Oceanic and Atmospheric Administration (NOAA), will deliver plenary remarks.
-The panel will include Bradley Campbell, Conservation Law Foundation president and former New Jersey Department of Environmental Protection commissioner; Scott Glenn, distinguished professor in the Rutgers University Department of Marine and Coastal Sciences and co-director of the Center for Ocean Observing Leadership; David Hang, president, Ørsted U.S. Offshore Wind; and Bethann Rooney, deputy director, Port Department, Port Authority of New York & New Jersey.
+Monmouth University President Emeritus and UCI Ocean Policy Fellow Paul G. Gaffney II moderated a panel discussion with perspectives from the ports/maritime, offshore wind, ocean sciences and marine conservation communities.
+Rear Admiral Timothy Gallaudet, deputy administrator of the National Oceanic and Atmospheric Administration (NOAA), delivered plenary remarks.
+The panel included Bradley Campbell, Conservation Law Foundation president and former New Jersey Department of Environmental Protection commissioner; Scott Glenn, distinguished professor in the Rutgers University Department of Marine and Coastal Sciences and co-director of the Center for Ocean Observing Leadership; Clint Plummer, Head of Market Strategies and New Projects – US, Ørsted U.S. Offshore Wind; and Bethann Rooney, deputy director, Port Department, Port Authority of New York & New Jersey.

-At the subsequent luncheon, the UCI will honor three symposium speakers with Champion of the Ocean Awards.
-The UCI will present its highest honor, the National Champion of the Ocean Award, to Gallaudet; the Regional Champion of the Ocean Award to Campbell; and the Coastal and Ocean Leadership Award to Glenn.
+At its subsequent Champion of the Ocean Awards Luncheon, the UCI presented its highest honor, the National Champion of the Ocean Award, to Gallaudet; the Regional Champion of the Ocean Award to Campbell; and the Coastal and Ocean Leadership Award to Glenn.

 Symposium Speaker/Honoree Bios

-National Champion of the Ocean: Rear Admiral Timothy Gallaudet, Ph.D.
-(USN Ret.)
+National Champion of the Ocean: Rear Admiral Timothy Gallaudet, U.S. Navy (Ret.)

 Assistant Secretary of Commerce for Oceans and Atmosphere and Deputy NOAA Administrator